DaPiCu/DaPiCu/README.md

-Hey Guys, Dapicu here
+# Hey, Dapicu here
-just me..
+Here you can see my other socials: [Here](https://linktr.ee/dapicu)